VladChat/luggage-scale/blog_src/content/posts/2025/10/reporter-s-notebook-jane-goodall-s-legacy-battery-free-luggage-scale-self-powere.md

 Packing strategy: Use your scale as a tool to pack smarter, not just lighter.
 Create a preflight checklist—document weight targets for each bag, along with your plan for redistributing items if needed.
 A consistent routine makes the airport feel less like a gatekeeper and more like a waypoint.

-For step-by-step weighing techniques, see <a href="https://luggage-scale.com/blog/how-to-weigh-luggage">how to weigh luggage</a>.
+For step-by-step weighing techniques, see how to weigh luggage.

 ## A field-ready packing mindset inspired by Goodall